Take control with a fixed-rate mortgage

 2 MIN READ

-91% of first-time buyers say that ‘control over monthly repayments going up’ is an important consideration when choosing between a fixed rate and a variable rate mortgage according to First Time Buyer Research for Bank of Ireland*.
+91% of first-time buyers say that ‘control over monthly repayments going up’ is an important consideration when choosing between variable and fixed-rate mortgages according to First Time Buyer Research for Bank of Ireland*.

 While 86% of them reported that taking control of their biggest monthly bill, the mortgage, would help bring them peace of mind over their repayments.

 Why choose fixed-rate mortgages?

 When thinking about which mortgage to choose, first-time buyers have to weigh up the pros and cons of fixed versus variable rates.

 There are two main reasons that first-time buyers gave for choosing a fixed-rate mortgage over a variable rate in the First Time Buyer Research.

 The first was ‘control over monthly repayments going up’ (91%) and the second was ‘the total cost over the lifetime of the mortgage’ (91%).